modpotato/Amnesia/README.md

 # The seed used for recipe shuffling
 # seed: 123456789

+# Whether the seed was set by the user (true) or generated randomly (false)
+# user-set-seed: false

+# Whether recipes are currently shuffled
+# is-shuffled: false

+# When recipes were last shuffled (milliseconds since epoch)
+# last-shuffle-time: 0

 # List of recipe keys to exclude from shuffling
 excluded-recipes: